divine-ray/Servilia/Beings/Creatures/ACE-V.md

 ---
 ACE/ACVs are the airborne combat unit of APAS Ltd.’s [[Catalogue of Armaments]].
 They cover a variety of roles associated to their construction and build designated after once-known bird species.
-As with MECH units classification varies on independence.
+As with [[MECH Units]], classification varies on independence.
 ACEs are slightly to fully independent entities with intellect, and ACVs are human operated vehicles with little autonomy.
+The abbreviation stands for "Aerial Combat Entity/Vehicle".

 ACEs can act completely autonomous and are, in some cases, capable of synthesising their ammunition.
 The majority of ACEs are also able to process and digest ordinary food as fuel.
 On the other side, ACVs have a hard reliance on external fuel and ammunition.